rarebreed/metricizer/README.md

 # metricizer

-metricizer creates a simple JSON message suitable for the Red Hat CI metrics data
+The metricizer service can create a simple JSON message suitable for the Red Hat CI metrics data

 ## Usage